Learning to Schedule Multi-Server Jobs with Fluctuated Processing Speeds: Numerical Results

 Fig. \ref{rho} and Fig. \ref{xDim} demonstrate the impact of job arrival rate $\rho$ and the density of the bipartite graph.
-From Fig. \ref{rho} we can find that, with the increase of $\rho$, the \textsc{Asw} achieved by nearly all the algorithms also goes up.
-The result is obvious because more jobs can be processed within service capacities when $\rho$ increases.
-Fig. \ref{xDim} demonstrates the impact of the service locality constraint.
+From Fig. \ref{rho} we can find that, with the increase of $\rho$, the \textsc{Aou} achieved by nearly all the algorithms also goes up.
+The result is obvious because more jobs can be processed within service capacities when $\rho$ increases. {It is interesting to find that, increasing the job arrival probability can lead to a high resource utilization, thereby increasing the \textsc{Aou}.
+However, a large job arrival probability also brings in a fierce resource contention.
+A direct consequence of it is that, for \textsc{Esdp}, many elements in the vector $\vec{x}(t)$ fall into the interior of $\mathcal{X}$, rather than the boundaries, thereby leading to a reward reduction.
+The phenomenon can be observed when moving $\rho$ from $0.8$ to $1.0$.} Fig. \ref{xDim} demonstrates the impact of the service locality constraint.
 When the number of edges increases in the bipartite graph, which means the service locality constraint is relaxed, the solution space $\mathcal{X}$ becomes larger.
-It significantly increases the difficulty of searching the optimal solution for ESDP.
+It significantly increases the difficulty of searching the optimal solution for \textsc{Esdp}.